-- description of municipality for the year ended 30 June 2020 - sustainable capacity indicators for the year ended 30 June 2020 - service performance indicators for the year ended 30 June 2020 - financial performance indicators for the year ended 30 June 2020 - other information and - the certification of the performance statement.
+- description of municipality for the year ended 30 June 2019 - sustainable capacity indicators for the year ended 30 June 2019 - service performance indicators for the year ended 30 June 2019 - financial performance indicators for the year ended 30 June 2019 - notes to the performance statement - certification of the performance statement.

-In my opinion, the performance statement presents fairly, in all material respects, the performance of the council for the year ended 30 June 2020 in accordance with the performance reporting requirements of Part 6 of the Local Government Act 1989.
+In my opinion, the performance statement presents fairly, in all material respects, the performance of the council for the year ended 30 June 2019, in accordance with the performance reporting requirements of Part 6 of the Local Government Act 1989.